-All of this adds up in favour of Relational Database Service over the cloud.
+All of this adds up in favor of Relational Database Service over the cloud.

 By using RDS, it is easy to control and monitor access to the database.
 In addition to this, we can run the DB instances in Virtual Private Cloud, also known as VPC.
 By using the encrypted VPN, we can isolate the database instances and then we can connect to these instances from the existing IT infrastructure.
 RDS also supports the use of Secure Socket Layer, also known as SSL, to secure the data transmission.
 This improves our overall security even more and offers more peace of mind.